FAQs

 Our program is a large, high-impact program, and we run our undergraduate programs at our maximum capacity.
 As a result, we only have space to accept students who completed our first-year Introduction to Psychology course in Arts and Science into the second year of our on-campus degree plans, and we do not accept transfers from outside of Arts and Science at Queen’s University.

 As you are looking to transfer into Queen’s from another university, we encourage you to consider some of the many excellent alternative degree Plans in Arts and Science.
-You can find a list at https://www.queensu.ca/artsci/undergraduate/future-students/transfer-to-queens.
+Follow this link to find out more about transferring to Queen's.

-If you prefer only online studies, we offer a BA General in Psychology through Arts and Science Online, and you can learn more about that at https://www.queensu.ca/artsci_online/
+If you prefer only online studies, we offer a BA General in Psychology through Arts and Science Online.
+Follow this link to find out more about online learning.

 Switching into a different plan always depends on space available and higher grades are always more competitive.
 Space in the Major is reserved for current students in the Major, and a space opening up requires a current student to leave the plan.
 If space becomes available, students who apply during the Upper Year Change of Plan window (typically in May) will be considered based on grades.